kazunari03/Narashino-architecture/README.md

 # Narashino-architecture

-#Our opensource 5-inch train model project is lunched.
+#Our opensource 5-inch train model project is launched.
 "A cat is there"But we can use 5-inch trains,so we will get "A cat is here" soon.